Government Accountability Project of Asheville

 • Vice Mayor Antanette Mosley: No response

-• City Council Member Bo Hess: No response
+• City Council Member Bo Hess: Responded (see below)

-• City Council Member Kim Roney: No response
+• City Council Member Kim Roney: Responded (see below)

 • City Council Member Maggie Ullman: No response